dewynl/msc-ai-capstone-project/docs/dissertation.md

 The final architecture generates structured markdown with index-based component selection, synthesizing insights from the initial exploration and systematic analysis.
 The system prompts CodeT5-small (Wang et al., 2021) to generate markdown with learning objectives, sequenced modules, and component selections.
 Components are referenced by index ([0], [1], [2]) rather than UUIDs, eliminating memorization burden.

 Training comprised 1,300 synthetic examples with prerequisite-aware module sequencing.
-Evaluation achieved 100% structural validity (vs. 0% for function calling), 96% pedagogical quality score, and consistent generation of complete syllabi averaging 781-825 characters.
+Evaluation achieved 100% parseable outputs (vs. 0% for function calling), 96% pedagogical quality score, and consistent generation of complete syllabi averaging 781-825 characters.
 This improvement validates that task simplification through index-based selection addresses the root cause more effectively than architectural sophistication or parameter scaling.

 ### 5.1.5 Synthetic Educational Data Generation Methodology